asif-cse-kuet/HarmonyMatch/README.md

-Install Composer using the command Composer install Copy example.env file to a new file named .env file and setup database Run the command 'php artisan migrate'
+Install Composer using the command Composer install <br>
+Copy example.env file to a new file named .env file and setup database <br>
+Run the command 'php artisan migrate' <br>
-Run Xampp
+Run Xampp  <br>
-Run the command 'php artisan server'
+Run the command 'php artisan server' <br>